trincayo/cordova-imagePicker/README.md

 ===================

 Cordova Plugin For Multiple Image Selection - implemented for iOS and Android 4.0 and above.
+Trincayo version: New parameter: date: The minimum date since your album will be show.
+This date is en EPOCH format.
+Only works in Android.

 ## Installing the plugin